 Strategic advice and editing for Ninth Circuit and Washington State Supreme Court amicus briefs submitted on behalf of tribal advocacy groups.

 Strategic consultation, analysis, and editorial review of key briefs and motions in real property quiet title action.

-Strategic analysis and guidance, dispositive motions, appellate briefs, and editorial review for eminent domain team’s successful representation of local transit authority in dispute with governmental entity on power to condemn, resulting in published Washington Supreme Court decision
+Strategic analysis and guidance, drafting, and editorial review of multiple dispositive motions and appellate briefs for eminent domain team’s successful representation of regional transit authority in dispute with governmental entity about power to condemn, resulting in published Washington Supreme Court decision.

 Reported Appellate Decisions Plus